 The risk factors of colorectal cancer include:

-While men and women aged 50 and above have an increased risk of colorectal cancer, as mentioned we’re finding that the prevalence of colorectal cancer in younger patients is increasing, so please do not overlook any symptoms.
+While men and women aged 50 and above have an increased risk of colorectal cancer in Singapore, as mentioned we’re finding that the prevalence of colorectal cancer in younger patients is increasing, so please do not overlook any symptoms.

 Out of all the races in Singapore, the Chinese have a higher risk of colon cancer.